-Vendor represents that it has conducted a conflict check prior to undertaking this engagement and that it has informed Client of every engagement in which it is currently involved [or has been involved over the course of the preceding \\\ years] where the party to whom the Vendor is providing, or to whom it did provide services, is adverse to Client.
+Vendor represents that it has conducted a conflict check prior to undertaking this engagement and that it has informed Client of every engagement in which it is currently involved [or has been involved over the course of the preceding years] where the party to whom the Vendor is providing, or to whom it did provide services, is adverse to, or is a business competitor of, Client.
 A third-party shall be deemed to be "adverse" to Client if the third-party has any interest or involvement in any lawsuit or proceeding in which Client (or any subsidiary or affiliate) is a named party.
+For purposes of this clause only, those entities listed on exhibit hereto shall be deemed to be business competitors of Client.